 Description of Batterer's Intervention Program

 It's not free.
-There are costs associated with the program and you could face penalties missing too many classes or for failing to complete the entire program.
-It should be noted there are some online 52-week batterers' program.
+There are costs associated with the program, and you could face penalties for missing too many classes or for failing to complete the entire program.
+It should be noted there are some online 52-week batterers' programs.
 However, don't count on the judge to allow you to take the classes in this manner.

 California Penal Code Section 1203.097 describes the judgment and execution of the program as follows: